qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Customization
 =============

-The customization tool is a new development in QGIS 1.8..
-It lets you (de)activate almost every element in the QGIS user interface.
+The customization tool lets you (de)activate almost every element in the QGIS user interface.
 This can get very useful if you have a lot of plug-ins installed that you never use and that are filling your screen.

 .. _figure_customization: